JuliaDSP/MFCC.jl/README.md

 sdc(x::Matrix, n::Int=7, d::Int=1, p::Int=3, k::Int=7)
 ```

 This function expands (MFCC) features in `x` by computing derivatives over `2d+1` consecutive frames for the first `n` columns of `x`, stacking derivatives shifted over `p` frames `k` times.
-Before the calculation, zero adding is added so that the number of rows of the resuls is the same as for `x`.
+Before the calculation, the deltas are zero padded so that the results have the same number of rows as `x`.